vishwa643/vishwa-practice/README.md

 # vishwa-practice
-this is my first repo
+this is my first repo.
+Autthor - vishwajeet konnale